incubyte/incubyte.github.io/content/blog/practical-approach-to-tdd.md

 The final step is the second **integration**.
 After refactoring, commit your changes and run the full test suite to make sure your improvements haven’t broken other parts of the system.
 Once again, push the code and merge it into the main branch if all tests pass.

 By integrating after refactoring, you ensure that your system remains in a functional state throughout the process, and any issues are caught early.
 This also prevents the dreaded scenario of "refactor hell," where you refactor for hours only to discover that everything has broken.

+#### Conclusion
+By expanding "Red, Green, Refactor" to include integration steps, we create a more practical approach to TDD that reflects modern software development needs.
+This refined process isn't just about testing—it's about building confidence in your code, one small step at a time.

+While TDD might seem like extra work initially, the peace of mind from having well-tested code and the reduction in bugs make it a worthwhile activity.
+Start small, be consistent, and you'll find yourself writing more reliable code with fewer surprises in production.